containers/podman/docs/podman-container-checkpoint.1.md

 Instead of providing the container name or ID, checkpoint the last created container.

+The latest option is not supported on the remote client.

 **--leave-running, -R**

 Leave the container running after checkpointing instead of stopping it.